matthew-mcateer/practicing_trustworthy_machine_learning/0_introduction/README.md

 # Chapter 0: Introduction

-There are no tutorials or deep dives associated with this introduction chapter.

-That said, there are a few things that will be helpful to know before you dive into the rest of the book.
+There are a few things that will be helpful to know before you dive into the rest of the book.

 ## Getting started with HuggingFace Hub